bennychou88/rpi-musicbox-buildroot/README.md

 - hostapd, dnsmasq, dhcpd, dhclient
 - openssh

+`boot/` contains raspberry pi config.txt and cmdline.txt files to customize boot parameters (such as read-only filesystem).

 `overlay/` contains files added to the target filesystem.

 `pre-image.sh` is run before the target image is built.